Generation and characterization of customized perfect Laguerre-Gaussian beams with arbitrary profiles: Conclusion

 \section{Conclusion}

-In summary, we experimentally generate a series of customized-PLG beams that can present any desired high-intensity distributions.
-The key ingredient is based on tailoring the angular spectrum of the PLG beam by an algebraic function, which is constructed using the `Bessel-pencil' method.
-We also generate some non-diffraction caustic beams that possess the same intensity profiles with the customized-PLG beams for comparison.
-The results show that the customized-PLG beams can maintain their profiles and suffer less energy loss than the non-diffraction caustic beams and hence can propagate a longer distance.
-The phase structures of all the generated beams are also determined by the holographic interferometry method, which agrees well with the theory and further validates the generation quality of the customized beams.
-This new phyletic structure beam could find broad applications in areas such as optical communication, spatial soliton control, optical tweezing and trapping, atom optics, etc.
+In summary, we experimentally generate a series of customized-LG beams that can present any desired high-intensity distributions.
+The key ingredient is based on tailoring the angular spectrum of the LG beam by an algebraic function, which is constructed using the Bessel-pencil method.
+We also generate some non-diffraction caustic beams that possess the same intensity profiles with the customized-LG beams for comparison.
+The results show that the customized-LG beams can maintain their profiles and suffer less energy loss than the non-diffraction caustic beams and hence can propagate a longer distance.
+Moreover, the self-healing ability of the customized-LG beam is further verified, which agrees well with the theory and validates the excellent performance of the customized-LG beam during propagation.
+This new phyletic structure beam could find broad applications in areas such as optical communication, spatial soliton control, optical tweezing and trapping, etc.